Best Pillowcase Sizes (in & cm) — Standard, Queen, King, Body (2025)

 Some body pillows don’t come with a matching pillowcase, so you may have to do some extra searching for the right pillowcase.
 Having a pillowcase can save you from washing your body pillow too often.

-For specialty pillows, you can find matching pillowcases or pillow shams.
+For specialty pillows, you can find matching pillowcases or decorative bed shams.
 These custom pillowcases don’t follow common sizing guidelines.
 Instead, you may need to do further research to find a pillowcase to match the special size, including Euro, orthopedic, travel, and throw pillows.

 Euro